 The cost to run is not so bad.
-Wanda’s owners say it normally costs them around £15 to refill their 20 litre underslung tank which they’ve done about six times since February 2018.
-This takes into account a full summer of rental and their own colder trips!
+It normally costs around £15-£25 to refill a 20 litre underslung tank which depending on use would need to be refilled once a month.
 The manufacturer’s estimate that running the HS2000 uses approximately 142g gas / hour to heat an average sized van.
 That is a pretty cost effective way to heat your camper!

 As with anything involving gas, you will need your work signed off by a registered gas safety engineer; if you are intending to rent it out, this needs to be a landlords certificate.
 For information see our blog on getting your get installation signed off for renting out your vehicle.

 - Easy to locate fuel to refill (if using auto-gas)

 - You can leave it on overnight